elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `size` - (Optional) Amount of memory (RAM) per topology element in the `"<size in GB>g"` notation.
 When omitted, it defaults to the deployment template value.
 * `size_resource` - (Optional) Type of resource to which the size is assigned.
 Defaults to `"memory"`.
 * `zone_count` - (Optional) Number of zones the instance type of the Elasticsearch cluster will span.
 This is used to set or unset HA on an Elasticsearch node type.
 When omitted, it defaults to the deployment template value.
-* `config` (Optional) Elasticsearch settings applied at the topology level.

 ##### Config

-The optional `elasticsearch.config` and `elasticsearch.topology.config` blocks support the following arguments:
+The optional `elasticsearch.config` block supports the following arguments:

 * `plugins` - (Optional) List of Elasticsearch supported plugins.
 Check the Stack Pack version to see which plugins are supported for each version.
 This is currently only available from the UI and [ecctl](https://www.elastic.co/guide/en/ecctl/master/ecctl_stack_list.html).
 * `user_settings_json` - (Optional) JSON-formatted user level `elasticsearch.yml` setting overrides.